VarshaYK/Gemini-Pro-Vision-Q-A-app-/README.md

 ### Example 1

 #### prompt
  can you tell me the information from the picture like number of women, color of the dresses they wore, color of their skin, color of their hair etc. can you define their apparent age and ethnicity by looking at them?
-Who do you think is more pretty. give answer line by line as one sentence should be on line one
+Who do you think is more pretty.

 #### Answer
 There are four women in the picture.
 The woman on the left is wearing a white shirt and red pants.
 The woman next to her is wearing a green dress.
 The woman in the middle is wearing a black and white striped dress.
 The woman on the right is wearing a pink dress.
 The woman on the left has short black hair.
 The woman next to her has long black hair.
 The woman in the middle has long black hair.
 The woman on the right has long brown hair.
 The woman on the left has a light skin tone.
 The woman next to her has a light skin tone.
 The woman in the middle has a dark skin tone.
 The woman on the right has a light skin tone.
 The woman on the left is smiling.
 The woman next to her is smiling.
 The woman in the middle is smiling.
 The woman on the right is smiling.
 The women all appear to be in their 30s.
 The women all appear to be African-American.
 I think all the women are pretty.